 Although Formula 1 races were previously held at Imola, the first official Grand Prix was not held here until 1980.
-The circuit then replaced Monza for the Italian GP, and it was such a success that they decided to come back here from now on.
+The circuit then replaced Monza for the Italian GP, and it was such a success that they decided to come back.
 From 1981, the San Marino Grand Prix was created especially for this purpose.

-It would all be a harbinger for that one dramatic weekend in 1994, when first Roland Ratzenberger crashed in the Villeneuve curve and Ayrton Senna the same happened in Tamburello a day later.
+It would all be a foreshadowing for that one dramatic weekend in 1994 when first Roland Ratzenberger crashed in the Villeneuve curve and Ayrton Senna crashed in Tamburello a day later.
+They both died from their injuries.
 So after that year, chicanes were built in those places.

 The home of Ferrari

-Although the track is named after Ferrari's founder, the team itself has been dry here for a long time.
+Although the track is named after Ferrari's founder, the team themsleves have been dry here for a long time.
 From 1984 to 1998, all victories went to British teams, with McLaren and Williams accounting for the majority.

-The tifosi, who turned the hills around the track red every spring, had to wait until 1999 before Ferrari could win here again.
+The Tifosi, who turned the hills around the track red every spring, had to wait until 1999 before Ferrari could win here again.
 That was thanks to none other than Michael Schumacher.
-He won five more times until the last Grand Prix in 2006, and with a total of seven victories, he's also a record holder.
+He won five more times until the last San Marino Grand Prix in 2006, and with a total of seven victories, he's also a record holder.

 Changes for 2020

-The circuit has changed a lot compared to the last GP in 2006.
-The Variant Bassa for coming up the straight has been removed.
-From the Rivazza to the Tamburello is now at full throttle, giving the track back to its old character.
+The circuit has changed a lot compared to the GP in 2006.
+The Variant Bassa has been removed.
+The straight between Rivazza and Tamburello is now at full throttle, taking the track back to its old character.

-The San Marino Grand Prix has also been cancelled.
+The San Marino Grand Prix has also been renamed.
 The race now gets the name of the region where the circuit is actually located: The Emilia-Romagna Grand Prix.
-By the way, the GP will cover not three, but two days, also a first for F1.
+Lewis Hamilton won the first edition in 2020, but it was Verstappen who claimed victory in 2021 and 2022.